WeblateOrg/weblate/docs/faq.rst

 Where do language definition come from and how can I add own?
 -------------------------------------------------------------

-Basic set of langauge definitions is included within Weblate and Translate-toolkit.
+Basic set of language definitions is included within Weblate and Translate-toolkit.
 This covers more than 150 languages and includes information about used plural forms or text direction.